Russia detains 'Wall Street Journal' reporter, accuse him of espionage

 Peskov also noted that The Wall Street Journal could continue its work in Russia.

-Russia's Foreign Ministry — which issues visas and accreditation to foreign journalists — expressed support for Gerskovich's arrest.
+Russia's Foreign Ministry — which issues visas and accreditation to foreign journalists — expressed support for Gershkovich's arrest.

 "Unfortunately, it's not the first time the status of 'foreign correspondent', a journalist visa, and accreditation have been used by foreigners in our country to cover for activities that have nothing to do with journalism," said Foreign Ministry spokeswoman Maria Zakharova.

-Russia's Kommersant daily newspaper, said Gerskovich would soon be transported to Moscow's Lefortovo prison, the FSB's pre-trial detention facility.
+Russia's Kommersant daily newspaper, said Gershkovich would soon be transported to Moscow's Lefortovo prison, the FSB's pre-trial detention facility.

 Espionage charges in Russia can carry a prison sentence of up to 20 years.